Orbital-selective effect of spin reorientation on the Dirac fermions in a non-charge-ordered kagome ferromagnet Fe$_3$Ge: Results

 We first study the strength of electron correlations in Fe$_3$Ge.
 We quantitatively compare the band features between experiments (at base temperature) and DFT calculations (planar FM state).
-The details are summarized in Supplementary Table S1.
-An overall renormalization factor of 2--3 is obtained, which is comparable with that in previous ARPES study of FeGe\cite{Teng2023FeGe}, showing that Fe$_3$Ge is also a moderately correlated compound.
+The details are summarized in Supplementary Table S4.
+An overall renormalization factor of 2--3 is obtained, which is comparable with that in previous ARPES study of FeGe\cite{Teng2023FeGe}, showing that Fe$_3$Ge is a moderately correlated system as FeGe.
+The calculated band structure with renormalization can also clarify the aforementioned difference between experiment and calculation in the binding energy of DP2 (Supplementary Fig. S14).
 Then we examine the role of vHSs.
 The AFM exchange splitting in FeGe brings the vHSs to the vicinity of $E_{\rm F}$ and the CDW gap opening of $\sim$20 meV is observed on the vHS bands\cite{Teng2023FeGe}.
-The vHSs in both FeGe and $A$V$_3$Sb$_5$ are found to have orbital-dependent contributions to the CDW formation, where the 3$d_{xz}$/3$d_{yz}$ orbitals are proposed to be dominant\cite{Teng2023FeGe,Kang2022CVS}.
-In the case of Fe$_3$Ge, although we also see that the emergence of ferromagnetism brings the two sets of kagome bands closer to $E_{\rm F}$ (Supplementary Fig. S3), the vHS1 near $E_{\rm F}$ arises mainly from the in-plane orbital characters (Fig. 4a,b), it thus would not induce the electronic instabilities in Fe$_3$Ge. \textcolor{black}{This point can also be illustrated by the zero-frequency joint DOS calculated from the autocorrelation of the experimental FS in the $k_z$ $\sim$ 0 plane (see details in Supplementary Note 2).
-The resulting joint DOS exhibits no peaks at $M$ points (Supplementary Fig. S9a), indicating the absence of nesting between the vHS1.
-On the other hand, one sees that a vHS connecting to the upper branch of the DP2 has a non-negligible 3$d_{xz}$ component (denoted as vHS3, Fig. 4a) and it is located closer to $E_{\rm F}$ than the vHS1 in experiments ($\sim$60$\pm$20 meV above $E_{\rm F}$ depending on $k_z$, a parabolic fit to the occupied band $\eta$ is used to estimate the location of vHS3, Supplementary Fig. S10d), seeming to have the potential to induce electronic instabilities.
-The autocorrelation map in the $k_z$ $\sim$ $\pi$ plane indeed shows peaks at $L$ points (Supplementary Fig. S9b, the anisotropic amplitudes between the nominally equivalent $L$ points might arise from ARPES matrix elements), implying the existence of nesting between the vHS3 around $k_z$ $\sim$ $\pi$.
-However, in contrast to the quasi-two-dimensional (quasi-2D) electronic structures of FeGe\cite{Teng2023FeGe,Teng2022neutron} and $A$V$_3$Sb$_5$\cite{Kang2022CVS}, the highly 3D feature of Fe$_3$Ge could give rise to vHS3 being near $E_{\rm F}$ only in a small range of $k_z$.
-As a result, this nesting is most likely not sufficient to cause the charge fluctuations on the entire 3D FS.
-Thus, the vHS3 could not induce the electronic instabilities either.}
+In the case of Fe$_3$Ge, we also see that the emergence of ferromagnetism brings the afore-discussed two sets of kagome bands closer to $E_{\rm F}$ (Supplementary Fig. S3).
+Besides the vHS1,2, one sees a third vHS connecting to the upper branch of the DP2 (denoted as vHS3, Fig. 4 and \textcolor{black}{Supplementary Fig. S10}).
+The vHS3 is located closer to $E_{\rm F}$ than the vHS1 in experiments ($\sim$60$\pm$20 meV above $E_{\rm F}$ depending on $k_z$, a parabolic fit to the occupied band $\eta$ is used to estimate the location of vHS3, Fig. 3h).
+To investigate whether the vHS1 and vHS3 can induce any electronic instabilities in Fe$_3$Ge, we calculated the zero-frequency joint DOS by the autocorrelation of the experimental FSs in the $k_z$ $\sim$ 0 and $k_z$ $\sim$ $\pi$ planes, respectively (see details in \textcolor{black}{Supplementary Note 6}).
+As shown in Fig. 5a, the resulting joint DOS ($k_z$ $\sim$ 0) exhibits no peaks at $M$ points, indicating the absence of nesting between the vHS1.
+In contrast, the autocorrelation map in Fig. 5b ($k_z$ $\sim$ $\pi$) shows peaks at $L$ points (the anisotropic amplitudes between the nominally equivalent $L$ points might arise from ARPES matrix elements), implying that the vHS3 is nested by a wave vector of ($\pi$, 0).
+Considering the orbital differentiation between the vHS1 (3$d_{z^2}$) and vHS3 (3$d_{xz}$/3$d_{yz}$) (Fig. 4 and Supplementary Fig. S10), we suggest that the contribution of vHSs to the FS nesting is most likely orbital dependent in Fe$_3$Ge, with those containing the 3$d_{xz}$/3$d_{yz}$ orbitals being dominant.
+This is compatible with the recent findings in FeGe\cite{Teng2023FeGe} and CsV$_3$Sb$_5$\cite{Kang2022CVS} that the FS contours associated with the 3$d_{xz}$/3$d_{yz}$ vHSs provide a better nesting condition.
+Despite the existence of nesting between vHS3 around $k_z$ $\sim$ $\pi$, in contrast to the quasi-two-dimensional (quasi-2D) electronic structures of FeGe\cite{Teng2023FeGe,Teng2022neutron} and $A$V$_3$Sb$_5$\cite{Kang2022CVS}, the 3D nature of Fe$_3$Ge could give rise to vHS3 being near $E_{\rm F}$ only in a small range of $k_z$, rendering this in-plane nesting not sufficient to cause the charge fluctuations on the entire 3D FS.
+As a result, the nesting of vHSs in Fe$_3$Ge is not sufficiently strong to induce the electronic instabilities.
+This is in stark contrast to the FeGe case where there exists strong vHS nesting, as evidenced by the presence of both in-plane and out-of-plane vHS nesting and the opening of the CDW gap on vHS bands\cite{Teng2023FeGe,Teng2022neutron}.